-- Author's last name, followed by a comma and author's first name and middle initial, ending with a period. - When a reference has two authors, a comma follows the first author's first name. - Year of publication followed by a period. - Title of book is italicized ending with a period.
-Follow with edition number if 2nd edition or later. - City of publication (with state abbreviation if it's not a well known city), followed by a colon and name of publisher, ending with a period.
+- Author's last name, followed by a comma and author's first name and middle initial, ending with a period. - Title of book is italicized ending with a period.
+Follow with edition number if 2nd edition or later.
+City of publication (with state abbreviation if it's not a well known city), followed by a colon and name of publisher, ending with a period.